 The Case for Testing

 When children show a history of symptoms such as speech delay, learning disability, or autism, parents should strongly consider genetic testing to determine if the cause is a sex chromosome aneuploidy (SCA).
 Testing for 47,XYY involves a specialized blood test, either a “karyotyping” or a “microarray.”
-Health care professionals, including physicians, are often unfamiliar with the developmental and cognitive deficits associated with SCAs.
-They often associate genetic syndromes with dysmorphia (characteristic facial or body features) or with intellectual disability, and fail to suggest genetic testing.
+Health care professionals are often unfamiliar with the developmental and cognitive deficits associated with X & Y variations.

 Downloadable Brochure- About 47,XYY